 At a virtual panel at Comic-Con@Home in July 2020 - which you can watch in full above - it was revealed that Amazon has renewed The Boys for a third season early.
 Naturally production on season 2 has been difficult amid the coronavirus outbreak, let alone for season 3, so it's uncertain when that can start.
 "Hopefully sometime this decade" executive producer Seth Rogen joked at the event.

 Rogen also explained to GamesRadar that Kripke already has an idea of how The Boys will end: "Erik does have an ending in mind that he likes and is working towards," he explained, while also qualifying that by noting that "I do also know how fluid these things are."

-The Boys season 2 trailer is here
+The Boys season 2 trailer: see the newest teaser here

 We also caught a shot of Terror, Billy Butcher's dog from the comics which, given his special, err, talent, is one of the most exciting additions to the cast going in to season 2.